wallabag/wallabag/en/user/errors_during_fetching.md

 - you can save the file in `vendor/j0k3r/graby-site-config`, then re-fetch the content like explained above;
 - you can test the file on [*f43.me*](https://f43.me/feed/test), clicking on _Want to try a custom siteconfig?_, pasting the content of your file, and clicking on _Test_.
 Note that you will have additional information in the tab _Debug_.

 When you are happy with your site configuration file, you can create a pull request on the main repository [fivefilters/ftr-site-config](https://github.com/fivefilters/ftr-site-config).
-(Note: eve if you are not familiar with git, it is possible to [create or edit files on Github directly from your browser](https://help.github.com/articles/editing-files-in-another-user-s-repository/)).
+(Note: even if you are not familiar with git, it is possible to [create or edit files on Github directly from your browser](https://help.github.com/articles/editing-files-in-another-user-s-repository/)).
 While your modifications are accepted in this repository, then pulled into wallabag, you can keep your file in `vendor/j0k3r/graby-site-config` (the modifications will be deleted if you update wallabag, though).

 #### Basics of XPath 1.0